tvooo/dbr-essay/0-document.md

 In the development of new products, patents often play an important role.
 They are necessary to protect inventors, but they can also prevent innovation and progress—the patent wars between mobile phone and operating system vendors are a contemporary example.^[See [https://en.wikipedia.org/wiki/Smartphone_patent_wars](https://en.wikipedia.org/wiki/Smartphone_patent_wars), accessed 11-02-2015]

+Several organisations and patent pools—consortia that cross-license their patents to their members—exist to protect certain communities instead of single companies and their interests.
+They open their patents to the public for royalty-free use.

+One such organisation is the WebM Project^[See [http://www.webmproject.org/](http://www.webmproject.org/), accessed 10-02-2015], which manages and develops the open WebM container format for videos.
+It is the main effort, supported by several web browser vendors, to use VP8 as the video format for HTML5.
+VP8 is a video compression technology owned by Google, but Google irrevocably released its patents and published the format specification under an open license.
+The goal of Google and other browser vendors within the WebM project is to create an interoperable standard for video technology on the web—no matter if the user is on Firefox, Chrome, Internet Explorer or a different browser.

+Several more examples exist: The Open Invention Network is “a shared defensive patent pool with the mission to protect Linux”.^[See [http://www.openinventionnetwork.com/](http://www.openinventionnetwork.com/), accessed 11-02-2015]

 Quirky is an innovation company that helps makers and inventors to put their product ideas to market.
 In a collaboration with General Electric (GE), Quirky created what they call “inspiration platform”^[See [http://inspire.quirky.com/](http://inspire.quirky.com/), accessed 08-02-2015]

 However, the inspiration platform has received critique from makers and open source enthusiasts alike, as the patents are not reeeeaally open, and quirky forces their users into a weird license [@quirky].

-- GE hand quirky have a coop: GE pledged patents to be used by quirky’s users to create new products
-- other companies have also pledged patents, such as ibm and tesla
-- it’s still only halfway ‘accessible’ - bound to quirky users, but it’s a step forward

 @patenting put forward a framework for companies to pledge patents to the public, in order to foster innovation.

-The Open Invention Network is “is a shared defensive patent pool with the mission to protect Linux”.^[See [http://www.openinventionnetwork.com/](http://www.openinventionnetwork.com/), accessed 11-02-2015]
+As can be seen, patents—which are a representation of an inventor’s knowledge—can not only be shared for profit, but also for the protection of thriving communities of innovation—for the benefit of a wider audience.

 # Ways forward

+All those examples came from technology - is it easier than design?

+It seems impossible to find similar projects in the design industry.
+While R&D in development seems to recognise the benefits of collaboration and knowledge sharing, design research and practice is still taking place mostly in a solitary way.

 Much of the example above is about politics: structure to protect and/or liberate intellectual property, such as foundations, licenses, and patents. but the oss stuff also involves a lot of non-political, very direct involvement of people with publishing knowledge.